Aditya-cyber007/Dynamic-Website-Hosted-On-AWS/README.md

 # Dynamic-Website-Hosted-On-AWS
-This is my first dynamic website which i have hosted on AWS server.
+This is my first dynamic website which i have hosted on AWS server for some time.

 link : http://statusinfotainament.epizy.com/